poissonconsulting/err/README.md

 ### Customisable

-The number sensitive strings are fully customised.
+The vector sensitive strings are fully customised.

 ``` r
 one <- "darn! the vector %o of length %n has the following value: %c"